Luis Arraez Player Props: Marlins vs. Astros

-On Monday, Luis Arraez (batting .256 in his past 10 games) and the Miami Marlins face the Houston Astros, whose starting pitcher will be Framber Valdez.
-First pitch is at 6:40 PM ET.
+Luis Arraez -- with an on-base percentage of .256 in his past 10 games, 154 points lower than his season-long percentage -- will be in action for the Miami Marlins against the Houston Astros, with Cristian Javier on the mound, on August 15 at 6:40 PM ET.

-In his most recent game, he collected three RBI (going 3-for-5 with a triple) against the Yankees.
+He notched a home run while going 1-for-4 in his most recent game against the Astros.

 Luis Arraez Game Info & Props vs. the Astros